-- 1. Press the CLEAR flex button (FLASH 23, Button #3). - 2.
-Press HOLD to save the entry.
+- 1. Press the CLEAR flex button (FLASH 23, Button #3). - Press HOLD to save the entry.
 A confirmation tone is heard and the display updates.
 The entry is erased (both the BIN/ICM assignment and the programmed name).

-Clear - Table entries may be erased and cleared from the table to allow placement of another entry into the list.
-When a system speed dial bin is deleted/changed, the name associated to the bin must also be erased.
+Clear - Entries in the table may be erased and cleared which allows placement of another entry into the list.
+When a system speed dial bin is deleted or changed, the name associated to the bin must also be erased.
 When a multiple table listing is associated to one system speed dial bin it may be necessary to clear more than one entry.